kaliypsocraft/entroptopic-system/README.md

 - Version 1.0 28 October 2023

 This project is intended to provide a suite of tools developed by _codeTradeCraft_ and _kalipysocraft_.
-The tool's intent is to provide resources for individuals studying Information Theory to validate their results.
+The tool's intent is to provide resources for individuals studying Information Theory and Crytopgraphy to validate their results.
 We provide tools to solve the following:

 ## Codes